andersberliner/smelling_sepsis/README.md

 ### Model tuning

-Model tuning was particularly challenging for this product and remains an area where improvement can likely still be made.
-Considering the desing of the cascading series model, I effectively created a neural network with inner layers reporting their probability.
+Model tuning was particularly challenging for this project and remains an area where improvement can likely still be made.
+Considering the design of the cascading series model, I effectively created a neural network with inner layers reporting their probability.
 I show this diagrammatically in [Figure Seven](#fig07).

 #### <a name="fig07"></a> Figure Seven - pseudo Neural Net architecture
 *The architecture of the cascading series model.
 Input layers: At each timestep, the color changes for all of the spots up to that timestep (DI{t<sub>0</sub>, t<sub>1</sub>,...,t<sub>j</sub>) are fed in to the model.
-Hidden layers: A featurizer (F<sub>d,j</sub> for detection, F<sub>g,j</sub> for gram, F<sub>c,j</sub> for classification) extracts, scales and does dimensionality reduction on the relevant features and passes them to the models (g<sub>d,j</sub>, g<sub>g,j</sub>, g<sub>c,j</sub>.
+Hidden layers: A featurizer (F<sub>d,j</sub> for detection, F<sub>g,j</sub> for gram, F<sub>c,j</sub> for classification) extracts, scales and does dimensionality reduction on the relevant features and passes them to the models (g<sub>d,j</sub>, g<sub>g,j</sub>, g<sub>c,j</sub>).
 The models pass the probabilities of detection, gram and classification to the output layers as well as to the next timestep's hidden layers.*

 ![Figure Seven - pseudo Neural Net architecture](img/neural1.png)